-Juggling a professional career with the demands that come with being the Commanding Officer of Adelaide Universities Regiment as an Army Reservist, it is easy to wonder where Ilona Horan gets her energy from.
+Juggling multiple careers and the demands that come with being an active Army Reservist and the Director, Corporate Services at Defence SA, it is easy to wonder where Ilona Horan gets her energy from.

 “I was in the Australian Regular Army for 18 years before I transferred to Army Reserves, and for me it was the Army’s ability to make a difference and help people that attracted me,” Ms Horan said.

 “I was initially interested in joining the Air Force but after being turned down I was appointed as a staff cadet in the Army and attended the Royal Military College.
 I am so glad that I ended up in the Army due to the people I have met and experiences I have had.

 “I love my Army career because no matter what role I have had, I could always see the positive impacts we could make to people’s lives and that was, and is, very special.”

 That’s not to say there haven’t been challenges, but Ms Horan said when she reflects on her Army career it is the people that made, and continue to make it, so rewarding.